dfinity/motoko/doc/md/writing-motoko/actors-async.md

 The Internet Computer ensures that each message that is sent receives a response.
 The response is either success with some value or an error.
 An error can be the explicit rejection of the message by the receiving canister, a trap due to an illegal instruction such as division by zero, or a system error due to distribution or resource constraints.
 For example, a system error might be the transient or permanent unavailability of the receiver (either because the receiving actor is oversubscribed or has been deleted).

+In Motoko, actors have dedicated syntax and types:

+- Messaging is handled by so called **shared** functions returning futures.
+Shared functions are accessible to remote callers and have additional restrictions: their arguments and return value must be shared types.
+Shared types are a subset of types that includes immutable data, actor references, and shared function references, but excludes references to local functions and mutable data.

+- Future, `f`, is a value of the special type `async T` for some type `T`.

+- Waiting on `f` to be completed is expressed using `await f` to obtain a value of type `T`.
+To avoid introducing shared state through messaging, for example, by sending an object or mutable array, the data that can be transmitted through shared functions is restricted to immutable, shared types.

 ## Defining an actor

 Consider the following actor declaration: